What is Accounts Receivable

 Accounts receivable refers to all the payments a service provider expects from a third-party company concerning goods or services provided to the company on credit.
 This type of account is mostly logged into the primary ledger of the company, and it is a claim, which is legally binding on the creditor.
 Third-party companies that usually receive goods or services on credit through accounts receivable include hospitals, banks, corporations, and individuals.
 Proper management of accounts receivable requires good recordkeeping on balance sheets in the form of current assets.
 In most cases, the credit period of accounts receivable ranges from days to a couple of months.
 The credit period could be up to a year in some instances.

-Accounts receivable is the opposite of the account payable.
+Accounts receivable is the opposite of the accounts payable.
 The main difference between accounts receivable and accounts payable is that for the former, money is owed, while for the latter, money is received.

 Running and maintaining reliable accounts receivable is essential for the operations of a company that provides goods or services on credit to businesses or individuals.
 The following are some points that highlight the importance of the management of accounts receivable.